robot297/JAG_10_2019/grades/Lab 9 Questions.md

 You don't need to read in the previous resolved tickets.

+As before, what happens to ticket IDs when the program is closed and opened?
+Make sure they don't reset to 1 when the user restarts the program.
+Every ticket created should always have a unique positive integer ID, (excluding 0) no matter how many times the program is used*.

+You will need to create a second constructor for creating a tickets when the ID is already known.
+Make sure you don't break your mechanism for ensuring unique IDs.

+*Actually, you'll only be able to create approx 2 billion ticket IDs with this approach.
+That should be enough for now, although perhaps something to revisit in a future version.

 Ensure that you include your mechanism for generating unique positive integer IDs for your Ticket objects.